 I've been building Drupal forms for a number of years so I'm quite familiar with to putting together a Drupal form using the FormBase class and the form API.
 When I attempted to create a GET form this week I realised that there is actually quite a bit to think about.
-All forms are build using GET requests, it's the submission that I am specifically talking about.
+All forms are built using GET requests, it's the submission that I am specifically talking about.
 By default, forms in Drupal use POST requests to submit their data, and although it is possible to convert a form to use GET to submit data, it isn't well documented.

 There are a couple of GET forms already available in Drupal.
 If you look at the Views filter form or the Search form they both process submissions through a GET request.
 These forms tend to use a combination of a form, a hook and a controller to manage their rendering and results.
 What I wanted was an example of a GET form that was more self contained inside a Drupal form object.